 I felt proud and satisfied when I could see they liked the new service and that the work we’d put in so far was appreciated by our customers.

-The main message we’ve tried to get across since the abolition of the vehicle tax disc is that tax is no longer transferable when a vehicle is sold ie that the tax doesn’t come with the car or whatever vehicle it is.
-It seems that this message isn’t always clear and not everyone is aware of the changes.
+The main message we’ve tried to get across since the abolition of the vehicle tax disc is that tax is no longer transferable when a vehicle is sold, so the tax doesn’t come with the car or whatever vehicle it is.
+It seems that this message is not always clear and not everyone is aware of the changes.
 So we plan to make this stand out more on the service.

 VES and developing an Application Program Interface (API)

-We’ll be launching a survey in the coming weeks, if you use the service during this time, don’t forget to complete the survey.
+We’ll be launching a survey in the coming weeks, if you use the service during this time, remember to complete the survey.
 I look forward to receiving your valued feedback.

 In the meantime if you’ve any suggestions about vehicle enquiries please post a comment or email InsideDVLA@dvla.gsi.gov.uk